ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-v/guides/b2w2-code_injection_set_up/b2w2-code_injection_set_up.md

 3. General ``typedef`` like ``u16`` are in the ``swantypes.h`` file so we include it -> ``#include "swantypes.h"``
 4. The ``HeapID`` definition is in the ``gfl/core/gfl_heap.h`` file so we include it -> ``#include "gfl/core/gfl_heap.h"``
 5. ``BagSaveData`` is only used as a pointer so we can use forward declaration -> ``struct BagSaveData;``
-6. Eventhough ``BagItem`` is also a pointer we do use it as a struct so we need to declare it and define it:
+6. Even though ``BagItem`` is also a pointer we do use it as a struct so we need to declare it and define it:
 - 6.1.
 Go to IDA and open the IDB in use (``Bag.idb`` in this case)
 - 6.2.
 Go to the ``Local Types`` tab (if you don't see it use ``View -> Open Subviews -> Local types``)
 - 6.3.
 Press "Ctrl + F" and type "BagItem" and click on the slot with the same name once
 - 6.4.
 Press "Ctrl + E", copy the C struct and paste it in the CPP
 ![](resources/ida_struct_search.png)
-7. The function uses a function called "BagSave_GetItemHandleAddCheck" we can double click it in IDA to get de declaration -> ``BagItem * BagSave_GetItemHandleAddCheck(BagSaveData *bag, u16 item_idx, u16 quantity, HeapID heapId);``
+7. The function uses a function called "BagSave_GetItemHandleAddCheck" we can double click it in IDA to get the declaration -> ``BagItem * BagSave_GetItemHandleAddCheck(BagSaveData *bag, u16 item_idx, u16 quantity, HeapID heapId);``
 8. To make the changes we want we can analyze the function and see that the quantity to add is added to the bagItem::Count, so to double the items given we can multiply the quantity by 2 -> ``bagItem->Count += quantity * 2;``
 9. Finally we want to print a console message (this is very useful since we can't use breakpoints):
 - 9.1.
 We include the print header -> ``#include "kPrint.h"``